huggingface/huggingface_hub/docs/hub/adding-a-model.md

 This ensures that git is looking at our newly-stored credentials any time we wish to push to the Hub

+> Note: You may find that `HfApi` has a `set_access_token` function.
+This does not set all the permissions needed at each location, and is more for internal use.
+You should use one of the two methods mentioned above.

 ## Creating a repository

 When using the `huggingface_hub`, we can create a new repository from just a few lines of code!